Understanding Browser Push Notification Scams

 Remember, your computer is not infected just because a scary message says so.
 Stay calm, check your browser settings, and keep your security software up to date.

-Take control of your digital safety today by reviewing your browser permissions and sharing this knowledge with others who might be vulnerable.
+Take control of your digital safety today by reviewing your browser permissions.
+Share this knowledge with others who might be vulnerable.
+Your awareness can make a big difference in preventing these scams.

 Comments